starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ---

 ### Xcode: Edit MyAppDelegate
-Open `MyAppDelegate.swift` from the Project Navigator and finish it out like this (updated for Swift 5):
+Open `MyAppDelegate.swift` from the Project Navigator and finish it out like this (Swift 5):

 ```swift
 import Foundation